Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

     hall to the next one which is building C.

--   Friday: Room D.226 which can also be entered through "Grote Kauwenberg"
+-   Friday: Room D.226 which can also be entered through "Grote Kauwenberg" (red arrow)

 The venue is within walking distance from the central station, with many hotels also within walking distance.

+If you don't have breakfast at your hotel, there is a café called ["Agora Caffee"](https://www.agoracaffee.com/) (don't discuss the spelling...) in the building complex of the hackathon that is open from 8am till 10pm.
+On the map, it is marked with the blue arrow.
+The entrance is also via Grote Kauwenberg.
+In that place you can also find the University beer "Cum Laude".
+It exists in several variants, but availability changes over time as they do have special editions from time to time also.
+Some variants may only be available in 75cl bottles to share.
+Most likely you'll find the Cum Laude blue which is a blond IPA and relatively low in alcohol for a Belgian beer (6.3%) and a non-alcoholic variant.
+Last time I had them, the blue was only available in 75cl bottles while the non-alcoholic one was in 33cl bottles.
+There is also a Cum Laude Red which is a brown ale, but I haven't seen that one for a while.

 ## How to reach Antwerp?